sst/guide/_chapters/create-a-billing-form.md

 ```

 These styles might look complicated.
 But we are just copying them from the other form fields on the page to make sure that the card field looks like them.

+{%note%}
+You may need to restart the frontend to pickup the new stripe libraries.
+{%endnote%}

 Next we'll plug our form into the settings page.